DataDog/terraform-provider-datadog/docs/resources/logs_pipeline_order.md

 The following arguments are supported:

-* `name` - (Required) The name attribute in the resource `datadog_logs_pipeline_order` needs to be unique.
+* `name`: (Required) The name attribute in the resource `datadog_logs_pipeline_order` needs to be unique.
 It's recommended to use the same value as the resource `NAME`.
 No related field is available in  [Logs Pipeline API](https://docs.datadoghq.com/api/v1/logs-pipelines/#get-pipeline-orderr).
-* `pipelines` - (Required) The pipeline IDs list.
+* `pipelines`: (Required) The pipeline IDs list.
 The order of pipeline IDs in this attribute defines the overall pipeline order for logs.

 ## Attributes Reference